ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- In v1.0, these expanded with the hit circle.
+- In v1.0, these expanded then fades out with the hit circle.
+  - If [Hidden](/wiki/Hidden) mod is enabled, this will only fade out.
+- In v2.0+, these fade out.
 - This element is downscaled by 0.8x

 ---